Determination of Residency Status for Tuition Purposes

 SB 13-033, otherwise known as the ASSET bill, was signed into law in April of 2013.
 This bill allows certain students without lawful immigration status to be considered in-state for tuition purposes when all the following criteria are met:

-- Attended a CO high school for a minimum of three years;
+- Attended a CO high school for a minimum of one year;

 - Graduated from a CO high school;

-Students having earned a GED may be considered as long as they also attended a CO high school for a minimum of three years prior to earning their GED, are admitted to the university within 12 months of their GED test date, and have completed the COF application and affidavit.
-Students who were not admitted to the university within 12 months of their high school graduation or GED test date must prove 18 months physical domicile in CO in addition to the above requirements.
-Students who graduated from a Colorado high school or completed GED prior to September 1, 2013 and were not admitted into college within 12 months must prove 18 months physical domicile in CO and meet all other eligibility criteria.
+Students having earned a GED may be considered as long as the GED or high school equivalency test is completed in Colorado and they have completed the COF application and affidavit.
+Students who were not admitted to the university within 12 months of their high school graduation or GED test date must prove 12 months physical domicile in CO in addition to the above requirements.
 Please contact the Tuition Classification Officer in the Admissions Office for further details.